mehtaruchi02/Student-Attendance-Management-System/README.md

 This live Web-Based Attendance System & Mobile Application is beneficial for students and teaching staff of the university.This is an attempt to remove the existing flaws in the Manual system of taking attendance.

-I have developed this as part of my Internship as a ___Student Intern___ at ___The Maharaja Sayajirao University of Baroda___
+I have developed this as part of my Internship as a ___Student Intern___ at ___The Maharaja Sayajirao University of Baroda___ under the guidance of my professor Mr Vishwas Raval.

 ******Tools and Technologies******

 Back-end: JSP, Java Servlets (MVC- pattern), SQL
 Front-end:  HTML, CSS, Bootstrap, JSTL, JavaScript
 Database: MySQL
 Mobile application: Android
 Libraries: iText, mySql Connector
 IDE: Eclipse Mars, Android Studio
 Server: Apache tomcat

 ******Features (Web-application)******